daniele-pelagatti/plex-iptv-proxy/README.md

 This project allows users to specify multiple IPTV m3u8 playlists, generates an EPG (Electronic Program Guide) for each channel and makes the result available to a Plex media server.

+## Motivation

+This projects is born from the need to use many IPTV playlist providers at once and make the all available to Plex DVR (or similar).

+Many IPTV playlists are limited to a number of channels and/or the channels you are interested in are scattered across multiple playlists.

+Furthermore, it is often difficult to associate an IPTV playlist with an EPG source: it usually takes long and tedious manual intervention in the plex interface.

+This project aims to glue the two pieces together (iptv + epg) and make it easy to obtain an usable channel list which requires no further manual tweaking.

 ## Features

 * Retrieves and aggregates multiple M3U8 Playlists, extracts all channels (tracks) and test them individually using ffprobe to see if they are valid.
 * Retrieves and aggregates EPG data from multiple EPG Sources and builds a tailor-made EPG for valid channels.
-* Tries to keep channel numbering consistent with what's indicated in the M3U8 playlists (if any channel numbering is indicated).
+* Tries to keep channel numbering consistent with what's indicated in the M3U8 playlists (if any channel number is indicated).
-* Streams video content to Plex Media Server using FFmpeg, optionally transcoding unsupported audio.
+* Proxies video content to Plex Media Server using FFmpeg, optionally transcoding unsupported audio.
+* Lightweight operation, the server is usually usable on low-end hardware (see [Performance considerations](#performance-considerations) below)
 * Supports generating an XMLTV EPG for Rakuten channels using their public JSON API
 * Supports configuration options for server port, tuner count, transcode audio, and more.

 ## Requirements